-3. At least sixty percent (60%) of any elevation will be covered with windows or architectural decoration.
+At least sixty percent (60%) of any elevation will be covered 3. with windows or architectural decoration.
 For the purpose of this standard, an elevation is that portion of a building that is visible from a particular point outside the parcel proposed for development.

-In the proposed elevation design, a significant portion of each façade is composed of windows, balconies, green screens and articulated façade elements.
-The result is that over 60% of each façade is covered in windows and/or architectural decoration.
+In the proposed elevation design, each façade is composed of windows, balconies, or otherwise articulated façade.
+The result is that over 60% (Approximately 70%) of each facade is covered in windows and/or architectural decoration.